 Research interest: representation of history in Chinese cinema, the relation between opera and cinema, Chinese independent documentary films.
 I am particular interested in how cinema changes our perception of and relation to history as compared to experiencing the past through words.
 Along this line, I also have related interest in the circulation of "history as common sense” through opera performance, novels, and other forms of popular culture.

 Joint Program with Cinema and Media Studies

-I’m particularly interested in how cinema makes possible a mutually illuminating dialogue between Western and Chinese aesthetics.
+I’m particularly interested in how cinema makes possible mutually illuminating dialogues between Western and Chinese aesthetics.
 Along this line, I have been writing on some unique genres in Chinese-language cinemas, such as ink-and-wash animation, Teochew opera film, and the Wenyi genre.
-Two concepts are central to my theoretical investigation: time and rhythm.
+Three concepts are central to my theoretical investigation: time, space, and rhythm.
 Beyond cinema studies, I maintain a lifelong interest in Dream of the Red Chamber.

 BA: University of Pennsylvania (English and Communication), 2013

 MFA: New York University (Creative Writing - Poetry), 2015

 I am interested in fetishization and objectification of kisaeng and other women in colonial Korea.
 I hope to study gendered representations in literature and visual media.
 My poetry also explores the themes of trauma, war, and violence toward women; I look forward to seeing how my academic work engages in conversation with my creative projects.

 MA: Shanghai University (Chinese Language and Literature), 2003